 Gear Energy Ltd. Announces Results of Directors Vote

-/EIN News/ -- CALGARY, Alberta, May 03, 2023 (GLOBE NEWSWIRE) -- Gear Energy Ltd. ("Gear") (TSX:GXE) is pleased to announce that the nominees listed in Gear's management proxy circular dated March 20, 2023 were elected as directors of Gear.
+CALGARY, Alberta, May 03, 2023 (GLOBE NEWSWIRE) -- Gear Energy Ltd. ("Gear") GXE is pleased to announce that the nominees listed in Gear's management proxy circular dated March 20, 2023 were elected as directors of Gear.
 The detailed results of the vote for the election of directors held at Gear's annual meeting of shareholders held today (the "Meeting") are set out below.

 On a vote by ballot, each of the following seven nominees proposed by management was elected as a director of Gear: